alexking/good-and-cheap/README.md

 The original material has been modified to a machine readable format, along with other changes.
 The results are share-alike'd under [Creative Commons Attribution NonCommercial-ShareAlike 4.0](http://www.creativecommons.org/licenses/by-nc-sa/4.0).

 The **code** (i.e. not recipes, recipe images) in this repository that is used to process recipes, etc., is released into the public domain via the [unlicense](http://unlicense.org).
-The CommonMark parser is [BSD3](/javascript/stmd/LICENSE).